 Dale also has significant experience in California’s Automatic Renewal Law and the federal Restore Online Shopper Confidence Act (or ROSCA), franchise relationship counseling, and in litigating allegations of antitrust violations, unfair business practices, unfair competition, misappropriation of trade secrets, breach of contract, business torts, and franchise agreement violations.

 Benchmark Litigation 2020 recognizes Dale as a Local Litigation Star for class actions and The National Law Journal recognized him as a 2017 Litigation Trailblazer.
 Dale practices within the firm’s Food & Beverage, Class Action and Consumer Protection practice groups, each of which has recently been recognized as a Law360 practice group of the year.
 In 2014, Dale was identified by Law360 as one of four "MVPs" in the United States in the field of class action litigation.
-Dale has been listed in Chambers USA and Legal 500 several times, including in 2013 as a Legal 500 "Leading Individual" for trade secret misappropriation litigation, and he was named to the publication’s Hall of Fame in 2017.
+Dale has been listed in Chambers USA and Legal 500 several times, including in 2013 as a Legal 500 "Leading Individual" for trade secret misappropriation litigation, and he was named to the publication’s Hall of Fame in 2017 and 2020.
 He has also been repeatedly recognized as one of Southern California's Super Lawyers.
 Dale is regularly quoted in news publications regarding legal developments involving false advertising of consumer packaged goods.

 - Pelayo v.
 Nestlé USA, Inc., 989 F. Supp.
 2d 973 (C.D.
 Cal.
 2013).
 Defended Buitoni brand of products in case challenging “natural” label statements.
 Case dismissed with prejudice at the pleading stage.
 The court ruled that the plaintiff failed to offer an objective or plausible definition of the allegedly-deceptive phrase “all natural,” stating that “the reasonable consumer is aware that Buitoni pastas are not ‘springing fully formed from ravioli trees and tortellini bushes.’”